nicopranama/aolsc-classification/README.md

 # AOLSC Classification

-This project contains a Jupyter Notebook for data analysis, classification, and optimization using the.
+This project contains a Jupyter Notebook for data analysis, classification, and optimization using the AOLSC Dataset.

 ## Project Structure
 - `SupplyChainModel.ipynb` — Main notebook containing: